Financial centre: Rise of London

 London has been a leading international financial centre since the 19th century, acting as a centre of lending and investment around the world.
 The Bank of England, founded as a private bank in 1694, took on the role of a central bank with the Bank Charter Act 1844.
+Financial institutions located there provided services internationally such as Lloyd's of London, founded in 1686, for insurance and the Baltic Exchange, founded in 1744, for shipping.
 English contract law was adopted widely for international finance, with legal services provided in London.
-Financial institutions located there provided services internationally such as Lloyd's of London, founded in 1686, for insurance and the Baltic Exchange, founded in 1744, for shipping.
 During the 20th century London played an important role in the development of new financial products such as the Eurodollar and Eurobonds in the 1960s, international asset management and international equities trading in the 1980s, and derivatives in the 1990s.
 Long standing as the world's largest currency trading hub, today London accounts for over a third of global forex trading.